 ARCS Foundation Statement on Federal Funding for Research

-We believe reduction of reimbursement of key costs may put the important research of our PhD scholars at risk.
+We believe the reduction of reimbursement of key costs may put the important research of our PhD scholars at risk.
 More broadly, we are deeply concerned that these cuts will impact critical US scientific progress, drastically reduce the scientific competitiveness of the United States, and harm a long-standing partnership between academic institutions and the federal government. —Read the complete February 12 statement

 U.S. is Losing Global Ground